The Flight Edit: 5 Comfort Essentials I Never Travel Without

 The Best Carry-On Bag for Effortless Travel

 There’s usually no way to travel without packing a carry-on bag.
-Even the most well-heeled traveler—the person who has flung themself to far-off places and considers airport lounges to be extensions of their living room—often needs a companion to their rolling luggage.
-The carry-bag is a necessity, and finding the right one can make the difference between fumbling for items and having them at your fingertips.
+Even the most well-heeled traveler—the person who has reached far-off places and considers airport lounges to be extensions of their living room—routinely needs a companion to their rolling luggage.
+This bag makes transit more bearable, and finding the right one can be the difference between fumbling for items and having them at your fingertips.

-After years of cycling through various options, the one that best suits my needs is the Catalina Deluxe Tote by Lo & Sons.
-This canvas bag comes with two compartments, a wide top for odds and ends plus a bottom compartment for shoes, and there’s a sleeve that can attach the bag to my bigger luggage.
-The zippers are strong, the pockets are generous, and the overall construct is super intentional.
+After years of cycling through various options, the carry-on bag that best suits my needs is the Catalina Deluxe Tote by Lo & Sons.
+This canvas tote comes with two compartments, a wide top for odds and ends plus a bottom compartment for shoes, and there’s a sleeve that can attach the tote to my wheeled luggage.
+The zippers are strong, the pockets are generous, and the overall construct is super intuitive.

-On my recent flight to Chicago, I sat next to a woman who had the exact same bag.
+On my recent flight to Chicago, I sat next to a woman who had the exact same review.
 “This bag is the best,” I said to her as we sat down.
 “I feel like everyone should get it,” she responded.
-So, it’s only fair to tell you what I pack the following items in prior to takeoff.
-More people should know!
+So, it’s only fair to share what we know!
 Here are the five items I place inside it:

 Nalgene 16-Ounce Wide-Mouth Water Bottle

 Flight attendants have a hard job: They’re trained to keep passengers safe as they take their orders up and down the aisle.
-I don’t always like waiting for them to lug the drink cart my way to quench my thirst, so I usually have this Nalgene 16-ounce water bottle on hand.
+I don’t always like waiting for them to lug the drink cart my way when I’m thirsty, so I usually have this Nalgene 16-ounce water bottle on hand just in case.
 I fill it up at a water fountain in the terminal before a flight, and then refill it if I know it’ll be a while before reaching my hotel.
 Bottled water is needlessly expensive in terminals, and this is one way around that.
 Plus, Nagelene’s water bottle has a wide mouth that’s easy to clean on the go.

 Brooklinen Silk Eye Mask

-Light can be the source of a lot of conflict on a flight.
+Light can be a source of stress on a flight.
 If you’re like me, then you don’t necessarily want to fly in a giant tube with all of the shades down while above landmarks like the Golden Gate Bridge and the Swiss Alps.
 I would like to marvel at these sights from the sky, even when the guy in 13C is angry that I’m casting a glare on his screen.
-The same thing goes for when I inevitably drift off to sleep during a red-eye, but then the flight attendants turn on all the lights to land — frustrating.
+The same thing goes for when I inevitably drift off to sleep during a red-eye, but then the flight attendants turn on all the lights to land—frustrating.
 To control my own response to light as much as possible, I pack this Brooklinen silk eye mask in my carry-on bag.
 It makes it so I get complete darkness no matter what’s going on around me, from a brand I love at home.
+(No apologies for sometimes looking out the window, we’re flying through the air.)

 A Pair of Wired Earbuds